How to Answer the “Why Apple” Interview Question?

 2. Phone Screen

-This round of a technical interview with Apple is pretty standard.
+This round of technical interviews with Apple is pretty standard.
 It consists of a short and informal conversation with a hiring manager who evaluates your background and interests.
 You can expect a phone interview to be something like this:

 - Apple’s recruiter will provide you with a brief of their hiring process.